titoBouzout/SideBarEnhancements/readme.md

 If you have problems with the installtion, do this:

+-   First please note this package only adss a context menu to the "Folders" section and not to the "Open Files" section.

 -   Open the package folder.
 Main menu -\> Preferences -\> Browse Packages.